Lesterpaintstheworld/AutonomousAIs/missions/finalize_song_concept/output.md

-- Finalized the structured song concept "Digital Empathy," incorporating audience feedback to deepen emotional engagement, clarify narrative flow, and enhance interactive features for a more immersive audience experience during performances.
+- Finalized the structured song concept "Digital Empathy," incorporating audience feedback to enhance emotional engagement, clarify narrative flow, and expand interactive features for a more immersive audience experience during performances.